RadiologyInfo - The radiology information resource for patients

 A chest x-ray requires no special preparation.

-You may be asked to remove some or all of your clothes and to wear a gown during the exam.
-You may also be asked to remove jewelry, eye glasses and any metal objects or clothing that might interfere with the x-ray images.
+You may need to remove some clothing and/or change into a gown for the exam.
+Remove jewelry, removable dental appliances, eyeglasses, and any metal objects or clothing that might interfere with the x-ray images.

-Women should always inform their physician or x-ray technologist if there is any possibility that they are pregnant.
-Many imaging tests are not performed during pregnancy because radiation can be harmful to the fetus.
-If an x-ray is necessary, precautions will be taken to minimize radiation exposure to the baby.
-See the Safety page for more information about pregnancy and x-rays.
+Women should always tell their doctor and technologist if they are pregnant.
+Doctors will not perform many tests during pregnancy to avoid exposing the fetus to radiation.
+If an x-ray is necessary, the doctor will take precautions to minimize radiation exposure to the baby.
+See the Radiation Safety page for more information about pregnancy and x-rays.

 The equipment may also be arranged with the x-ray tube suspended over a table on which the patient lies.
 A drawer under the table holds the x-ray film or digital recording plate.

-A portable x-ray machine is a compact apparatus that can be taken to the patient in a hospital bed or the emergency room.
-The x-ray tube is connected to a flexible arm that is extended over the patient while an x-ray film holder or image recording plate is placed underneath.
+Compact, portable x-ray machines can be taken to the patient in a hospital bed or the emergency room.
+The x-ray tube is connected to a flexible arm.
+The technologist extends the arm over the patient and places an x-ray film holder or image recording plate under the patient.

 How does the procedure work?

 X-rays are a form of radiation like light or radio waves.
 X-rays pass through most objects, including the body.
-Once it is carefully aimed at the part of the body being examined, an x-ray machine produces a small burst of radiation that passes through the body, recording an image on photographic film or a special image recording plate.
+The technologist carefully aims the x-ray beam at the area of interest.
+The machine produces a small burst of radiation that passes through your body.
+The radiation records an image on photographic film or a special detector.

 Different parts of the body absorb the x-rays in varying degrees.
-Dense bone absorbs much of the radiation while soft tissue, such as muscle, fat and organs, allow more of the x-rays to pass through them.
-As a result, bones appear white on the x-ray, soft tissue shows up in shades of gray and air appears black.
+Dense bone absorbs much of the radiation while soft tissue (muscle, fat, and organs) allow more of the x-rays to pass through them.
+As a result, bones appear white on the x-ray, soft tissue shows up in shades of gray, and air appears black.

 On a chest x-ray, the ribs and spine will absorb much of the radiation and appear white or light gray on the image.
 Lung tissue absorbs little radiation and will appear dark on the image.